puppetlabs/puppet-docs/source/puppet/4.9/modules_documentation.markdown

 ### Classes

 #### Public classes

 *[`pet::cat`](#petcat): Installs and configures a cat in your environment.

 #### Private classes

 *[`pet::cat::install`]: Handles the cat packages.
 *[`pet::cat::configure`]: Handles the configuration file.
 ```

 After this mini-contents, list the parameters, providers, or features for each thing.
 Be sure to include valid or acceptable values and any defaults that apply.

+Each element in this list should include:

+  * The data type, if applicable.
+  * A description of what the element does.
+  * Valid values, if the data type doesn't make it obvious.
+  * Default value, if any.

 ```
 ### `pet::cat`